!

 GrandBridge Energy owns and maintains the electrical equipment up to a point known as the demarcation point.
 The property owner is responsible for maintaining and repairing equipment beyond the demarcation point, including the mast and meter base attached to the property and trimming vegetation around private customer-owned powerlines.

-The image below indicates the demarcation point of our utility-maintained and customer-owned equipment.
+The image to the left indicates the demarcation point of our utility-maintained and customer-owned equipment.

 Maintenance of Customer-Owned Equipment